peter88213/novelibre/docs/help/file_menu.md

 - You can add the *.bak* extension to the current manuscript with **File > Discard manuscript**.
 This may help to avoid confusion about changes made with *noveltree* and OpenOffice/LibreOffice.
-It is recommended in any case if new sections or chapters were created by splitting during the last export from OpenOffice/LibreOffice.

 ---